Chris Telden knows how fortunate she is to be a mom at all, given her high-risk pregnancy and the challenges of extended breastfeeding.

-Being an older mom, being a breastfeeding mom-- being, let's face it, an anxious, older, unconventional, take-it-to-extremes breastfeeding mom--makes for tumultuous breastfeeding.
+Being an older mom—being, let's face it, an anxious, older, unconventional, take-it-to-extremes breastfeeding mom—makes for tumultuous breastfeeding.

 What you're about to see is a glimpse into the world of my breastfeeding baby and me.
 It's not a pretty world.
 It's not a sanitary world.
 It's not a sentimental world.
 It's a world of agonizing pain and transformed identity, of mental blackness and regurgitant whiteness, of sacrifice, love and the need for a good chiropractor.

 So here's how the breastfeeding thing went down for me.